 wire.
 Double the speed of charges in a wire and you double the current.

 Pinch a wire thinner, and the charges in the thin section flow faster, yet

 the current stays the same.

-But if you keep the speed of a wire's charges constant, then increase the
+But if you keep the speed of a wire's charges

-size of the wire, you also increase the amperes.
+constant, and then increase the size of the wire, you also increase the

 Here's a way to visualize it.
 Bend a metal rod to form a ring, then weld